openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 generateKeyPair(): Promise\<KeyPair>

 Generates an asymmetric key pair.
 This API uses a promise to return the result.

-When you use key parameters of the **COMMON_PARAMS_SPEC** type to create the key generator, you can obtain a key pair randomly generated.
-When you use **KEY_PAIR_SPEC** to create the key generator, you can obtain a key pair that matches the key parameters.
+If key parameters of the [COMMON_PARAMS_SPEC](#asykeyspectype10) type are used to create the key generator, a key pair will be randomly generated.
+If key parameters of the [KEY_PAIR_SPEC](#asykeyspectype10) type are used to create the key generator, you can obtain a key pair that is consistent with the specified key parameters.

 **System capability**: SystemCapability.Security.CryptoFramework